Statistical model for collisions and recollisions of inertial particles in mixing flows: Introduction

 \section{Introduction}

-\seclab{introduction} To understand how aggregates of particles in turbulent aerosols form requires a quantitative model for the collision rate of particles in turbulent flow.
+\seclab{introduction} To understand how particles in turbulent flows aggregate requires a quantitative model for their collision rate.
 This is important for a wide range of problems.
-Rain initiation in turbulent cumulus clouds \cite{Fal02,Wil06}, and planet formation in circumstellar accretion discs \cite{Arm07,Wil08} are two examples.
+The growth of rain droplets settling in turbulent cumulus clouds \cite{Dev12,Bod10}, and planet formation in circumstellar accretion discs~\cite{Arm07,Joh14} are two examples where turbulence may affect aggregation.
 But to derive a quantitative parameterisation of the collision rate of particles in turbulent aerosols from first principles is a very complicated problem.
 It is often simplified by assuming that the particles are spherical and very small, and that they do not directly interact with each other.
-Commonly mono-disperse suspensions of particles are considered (this is the simplest case), and the so-called \lq ghost-particle approximation\rq{} is employed where the particles are allowed to move through each other upon collision \cite{Zho98,Vos13}. \lq Collisions\rq{} are counted in this picture by recording how frequently particles approach closer than their collision radius (twice the particle radius).
+Commonly, mono-disperse suspensions of particles are considered (this is the simplest case), and the so-called \lq ghost-particle approximation\rq{} is employed where the particles are allowed to move through each other upon collision \cite{Zho98,Vos13}. \lq Collisions\rq{} are counted in this picture by recording how frequently particles approach closer than their collision radius (twice the particle radius).
 A highly idealised model, frequently adopted in the literature retains only Stokes force.
 This yields the equation of motion

 Here dots denote time derivatives, $\ve r$ is the position of a particle, $\ve v$ is its velocity and $\ve u$ is the fluid velocity evaluated at the particle position.
-Further $\gamma$ is the damping rate of the particle.
+Further $\gamma$ is the Stokes damping rate of the particle.
 The \lq Stokes number' $\st=1/(\gamma\tau)$ is a dimensionless measure of the particle inertia, $\tau$ is the smallest time scale of the flow.